 I returned to shoot there on a misty day in 2006, alone in my van with my shih-tzu Elly May for company.
 The image has always been one of my favorites, because of the memories I have from that first time there.
 Our family has always had a deep connection to the Jersey Shore, and so to have public art commissions in both Atlanticare facilities (the one in Atlantic City, and now also in Manahawkin) makes me very proud and deepens all the emotional connections I feel when I think of home.

-A second photograph was also chosen, the beach entrance, for one of the patient rooms, shot in Surf City, New Jersey.
+A second photograph was also chosen by Atlanticare.
+Above, the beach entrance, for one of the patient rooms, shot in Surf City, New Jersey.